alxtsg/Bandwidth/README.md

 Small utility for collecting bandwidth usage.

-Note: This application is tested on OpenBSD 5.9 only and is not guaranteed to work on other platforms.
+Note: This application is developed and tested on OpenBSD 6.0.
+It is not guaranteed that this application works on other platforms.

 ## Requirements ##

-* Node.js (`>=4.3.0`).
+* Node.js (`>=4.4.5`).

 ## Installation ##